bkuhn/talks/FOSSCON-2012/nonprofit.markdown

 + Each has its own funds.

-+ One board of directors, one non-technical governance structure.
++ One board of directors &amp; one non-technical governance structure.

 # Funding Through Conservancy